Sewer56/struct-compression-analyzer/format-schema.md

 4. If all three match, sets offset to 148 bytes (0x94)

 The hex values are specified in big-endian byte order; i.e. the same order as you would see in a hex editor.
+This can however be overwritten using the `bit_order` field; same way you can with regular fields.

 ### Root Section